"Which yeye gospel?" Drama as BET awards Tems' Me & U Best Gospel of The Year

-BET Awards: Tems' Me & U wins Best Gospel/Inspirational category, Nigerians react: "Explain Abeg?
+BET Awards: Tems' Me & U Wins Best Gospel/Inspirational Category, Nigerians Ask Questions

-- Nigerian singer Temilade Openiyi, best known as Tems, made history as the only Nigerian to bring home a BET awards this year
+- Singer Temilade Openiyi, best known as Tems, made history as the only Nigerian to bring home a BET award this year

-- However, Tems' victory at the just concluded ceremony spurred mixed online considering the category she won
+- However, Tems' victory at the just concluded ceremony spurred mixed reactions online, considering the category she won

 - The Afrosoul artist was nominated with top international gospel acts like CeCe Winans, Kirk Franklin, Maverick City Music and more